Theory

 3. Gugal loads the credentials from encrypted preferences using the keys from the array.

 4. The app calls useSensitiveCredentials() with a map where the keys are the ones from step 2 and the values are the corresponding credentials.
-The provider should save them in variables, as Gugal won't provide them in the current session anymore.
+Note that Gugal won't provide them during the current session anymore.

-1. Gugal calls search() with the query the user typed in and functions for setting the result and error.
+1. Gugal calls search() with the query the user typed in and functions for providing the results (setResults) and an error response (setError).

 3. The app performs the web request if one was returned by the provider.
-If an error occured doing a web search, the provider should call the setError function with an appropriate error response.
+If an error occurs during search, the provider should call the setError function with an appropriate error response.

 4. When the search is finished the provider should add the results as Result objects to a mutable list and provide it to Gugal with the setResults function.
 The list will be shown by the app.